cfdude/cui/docs/CONTRIBUTING.md

 1. **Before Creating a PR**:
    - Create an issue first to discuss the change
    - Fork the repository and create a feature branch
-   - Ensure all tests pass: `npm run test`
+   - Ensure all tests pass: `yarn test`
-   - Run linting: `npm run lint`
+   - Run linting: `yarn lint`
-   - Run type checking: `npm run typecheck`
+   - Run type checking: `yarn typecheck`
    - Add/update tests for your changes
    - Update documentation if needed